victor-fancelli-capdevila/abc_dl/pages/docs.md

 layout: page
 title: Documentation
 permalink: /docs/
+lang: en
 ---

 # Documentation

 Welcome to the {{ site.title }} Documentation pages!
 Here you can quickly jump to a particular page.

 <div class="section-index">